Ardrossan Recreation & Agricultural Society - Virtual Celebration

 Visit the host farms page to start adding locations to your trip.
 Click the green “Add to Trip” button on each farm you want to visit.

 Once you have added all of your farms, click the blue Plan My Trip button to review all of the locations you have chosen.

 Once you are happy with your chosen destinations, click the blue “Get Directions” button to generate a Google Map with all of your locations pre-filled and ready to go!
 Within Google Maps, you can configure or re-order your trip as you like.

 You can also enter your location into the “Starting Address” field to get directions starting at that address.
 Leave this field blank, and Google Maps will use your current location as the starting point.

-Join us on August 18th or 19th when more than 100 farms, ranches and ag-tourism operators open their gates and invite visitors to share in local stories, see on-farm demonstrations and purchase locally grown and produced products.
+Join us in August when more than 80 farms, ranches and ag-tourism operators open their gates and invite visitors to share in local stories, see on-farm demonstrations and purchase locally grown and produced products.